 About the System Health Lab

-Our overarching aim is to assist young engineers and coders to gain competence and confidence that will enable them to transition smoothly into the workforce, research roles or start their own companies.
+The SHL's overarching aim has been to assist young engineers and coders to gain competence and confidence that will enable them to transition smoothly into the workforce, research roles or start their own companies.

-We have a strong commitment to open source hardware and software.
-Where possible we leverage open source analysis tools and intend to openly share data and models we create to encourage interaction.
-Our hardware platforms are flexible enough to incorporate the latest in low-cost interfaces, removing barriers to entry for researchers interested in data collection.
-Many of the projects involve rapid prototyping of sensing or test systems, data analysis and visualization.
+The hardware platforms we developed use low-cost interfaces, removing barriers to entry for researchers interested in data collection.
+Many of the projects involved rapid prototyping of sensing or test systems, data analysis and visualization.

 Alumni